SathishKumarD/PocketData/README.md

 ## Building PhoneDataParser code:
 ### Pre-requisites:
 The application is tested with the following
-1. Apache ANT version 1.9.4 (The code may work in lower version of ANT)
+  * Apache ANT version 1.9.4 (The code may work in lower version of ANT)
-2. Oracle Java 1.8.0_20 (The code work on 1.7 but has not been extensively tested)
+  * Oracle Java 1.8.0_20 (The code may work on 1.7 but has not been extensively tested)
-3. Mac OS-X (The code does support Windows but haven't been extensively tested on a Windows PC)
+  * Mac OS-X (The code does support Windows but haven't been extensively tested on a Windows PC)

 ### Build Instructions:
 1. cd to $PHONE_DATA_PARSER_BASE/java/PhoneDataParser